 Edit May 2013: I’ve just written a follow up post where I walk you through the exact steps I use to help fix an ITB problem.
-Click here to read it.
+Click here to read 5 Steps to Get Rid of ITB Pain After Running Permanently.
 Thanks for visiting!

 I have tried various treatments over the years & thought I would share with you two things that have worked for me.

 But first a bit of background –

 The ITB is a wide, flat tendon which runs from your hip down the side of your leg and attaches into the side of your lower leg, just below the level of your kneecap.

 It basically acts like a strut.
 It provides stability to your leg and prevents excess lateral (or sideways) movement of your leg and knee.

 When it becomes tight, it can rub on the bony points in your knee (most commonly) or in your hip & ITBS is born.

 The tighter it becomes, the more pain you get.

 Surgical removal of your ITB apparently isn’t an option.
 I’ve asked 😉